-I. D etails of the listed entity 1 Corporate Identity Number (CIN) of the Listed Entity L27100MH1973PLC016617 2 Name of the Listed Entity Sarda Energy & Minerals Limited 3 Year of Incorporation 1973 4 Registered office address 73/A, Central Avenue, Nagpur (MH) 5 Corporate address Sarda Energy & Minerals Limited Industrial Growth Centre, Siltatra, Raipur (Chhattisgarh) - 493111 6 E-mail cs@seml.co.in 7 Telephone +91 7712216100 8 Website www.seml.co.in 9 Financial year for which reporting is being done 2022-23 10 Name of the Stock Exchange(s) where shares are listed BSE Limited National Stock Exchange of India Limited 11 Paid-up Capital ₹ 35,23,81,270/- 12 Name and contact details (telephone, email address) of the person who may be contacted in case of any queries on the BRSR report Director Mr. Pankaj Sarda (DIN: 00008190) Jt.
-Managing Director cs@seml.co.in +91 771 2214100 BRSR Head Mr. Sanjeev Agarwal President (Plant Operations) sagrawal@seml.co.in +91 771 2216100 13 Reporting boundary - Are the disclosures under this report made on a standalone basis (i.e. only for the entity) or on a consolidated basis (i.e. for the entity and all the entities which form a part of its consolidated financial statements, taken together).
-Standalone Though the subsidiaries are not included in BRSR, they do strive to carry out their business in a sustainable manner.
+I. Details of the listed entity

+1 Corporate Identity Number (CIN) of the Listed Entity L27100MH1973PLC016617 2 Name of the Listed Entity Sarda Energy & Minerals Limited 3 Year of Incorporation 1973 4 Registered office address 73/A, Central Avenue, Nagpur (MH) 5 Corporate address Sarda Energy & Minerals Ltd. Industrial Growth Centre, Siltara, Raipur (Chhattisgarh) - 493111 6 E-mail cs@seml.co.in 7 Telephone +91 771-2216100 8 Website www.seml.co.in 9 Financial year for which reporting is being done 2023-24 10 Name of the Stock Exchange(s) where shares are listed BSE Limited National Stock Exchange of India Limited 11 Paid-up Capital ₹ 35,23,81,270/- 12 Name and contact details (telephone, email address) of the person BRSR Head who may be contacted in case of any queries on the BRSR report Mr. Sanjeev Agarwal President (Plant Operations) sagrawal@seml.co.in +91 771-2216100 13 Reporting boundary - Are the disclosures under this report made on a standalone basis (i.e. only for the entity) or on a consolidated basis (i.e. for the entity and all the entities which form a part of its consolidated financial statements, taken together).
+Though the subsidiaries are not included